If You Like Illumina, You'll Love Genomic Health

 The difference between then and now represents a lot of organic growth for all the names in the business, though in terms of meaningful growth, Genomic Health is best positioned to ride that wave as it was on the verge of a swing to a profit with or without the impending explosion of the market.

 The other edge Genomic Health has on other players in the business: It's intensely focused on cancer-detection and risk assessment.
 That's one of the areas insurers don't seem to have a major issue with supporting by reimbursing or covering those tests.
-Mathematically, they're increasingly realizing it's cheaper to be proactive rather than try and treat cancer after it's grown beyond the reach of effective therapies.
+Mathematically, they're increasingly realizing it's cheaper to be proactive rather than try and treat cancer after it has grown beyond the reach of effective therapies.

 The best part of the story is, most investors are still unaware of it.
 As was explained though (and as the chart has already illustrated), the market is slowly but surely learning about Genomic Health, seeing the upside.